webpro255/Live-Forensics-Data-Collector/README.md

 ## Introduction

-**Rapid Response Forensics Toolkit is a Live Forensics Data Collector** a powerful and automated Bash script toolkit designed for digital forensic professionals.
+**Rapid Response Forensics Toolkit is a Live Forensics Data Collector** a powerful and automated Bash script toolkit designed for digital forensic enthusiast.
 It securely captures critical volatile data from live Linux systems with minimal interaction, ensuring data integrity and adherence to forensic best practices.

 **This toolkit is essential for**:
-- Incident response teams
+- Incident response practice

-- Cybersecurity analysts
+All Ways use reputable software for real investiagations.

-- Digital forensic investigators
+thisnis for fun !

 ## Features